mosaic-builders/Rooms-Tech-Assessment/README.md

 If you choose to implement <ins>Option B</ins>:  you can ignore `doors`, and only render `corners` and `walls`.

+For either option, the order of corners for a room does not matter.

 ## Logistics:
 1. Download this repository.
 2. Look through the example model and solution in the `example1` folder to familiarize yourself with the problem.